 I noticed yesterday that DC has re-signed Murdock Mill Road, down off River Road in Tenleytown.
 It’s a nice little reminder of history - and of natural geography – among the rationalist streets of the city plan laid down in 1897.
 While those straight, predictable lines make navigating the city easy, they did erase the context and history of what was Washington County.
 By its perseverance, this little snippet of prior use reminds residents of the pre-urban past, adding quiet character to the neighborhood.

 The road once headed down in the direction of Massachusetts Avenue, following a creek of the same name.
-Before the imposition of the Permanent Highway Plan, Murdock Mill Creek began at the west of Tenleytown, and cut through a subdivision of small farms registered as part of Friendship, and finally into what is now the Dalecarlia reservoir.
+Before the imposition of the 1897 Permanent Highway Plan, Murdock Mill Creek began at the west of Tenleytown, and cut through a subdivision of small farms registered as part of Friendship, and finally into what is now the Dalecarlia reservoir.
 Now, the stream is undergrounded, emerging only from underneath 52nd Place in northern Spring Valley.
-Other streams have also been buried, but still more roads have disappeared as their utility for accessing farms likewise evaporated.
-But interestingly, Murdock Mill Road is only one of these many streets, some of which are still used.
+Other streams have been buried; still more roads have disappeared when developers carved up the farms they existed to serve.
+Murdock Mill Road is only one of these many streets, some of which are still used.

 The two largest paths are Wisconsin Avenue and River Road, both of which were already major commercial routes by the 1810s.
 However, the Georgetown-Frederick Pike was originally situated slightly to the east, on what is now known as Belt Road, replaced with a straighter route.
 And there are many others, like Grant Road, Loughborough Road, Gates Road, Howard Road, Chappell Road, and Highland Place.
 Most of these muddy farmland trails only survive in parts, where no better route could be devised or the road simply could not be demapped.
-Where routes seemed especially important, new boulevards worthy of the Nation’s Capital replaced jerky, uneven donkey trails.
-The construction of Nebraska Avenue in the 1930s, for example, superceded most of Grant and Loughborough Roads, while the gradual imposition of the grid eliminated most others without replacing their courses.
+Where routes seemed especially important, new boulevards worthy of the Nation’s Capital replaced uneven donkey trails.
+The construction of Nebraska Avenue in the 1930s, for example, superceded most of Grant and Loughborough Roads.
+The grid wiped out most others as neighborhoods were formed.

 The remaining fragments are scattered everywhere around the area in unexpected shapes, such as two alleys between Brandywine and and Albermarle streets in Tobago, Belt Road’s many sections, or, of course, Murdock Mill Road.
 The entire street grid of Reno City is lost except for two small sections, Donaldson Place and an off-axis section of Chesapeake Street.
 Where all thoroughfares have been lost, more hidden elements, such as oddly defined property lines and strangely oriented houses still bear witness to early origins.
-All together, these clues to past use of the city add tremendously to the sense of history granted to a neighborhood.
+These clues to past use lace urban neighborhoods with the trace of tobacco harvest.
 The conditions that caused these exact roads are not reproducible by means other than the times and places in which they were created and sustained.

 They are maps of human activity, embedded into the functioning and living urbanism, even as the physical evidence of the old uses has been erased.
 They are a sort of museum that is open at every hour and accessible to every person.
 Not speaking in detail and unobtrusive, they offer a starting point for the curious and at least a curio for the less interested.
 One might consider the organic road network to be what Peter Eisenman calls a “record of design process.”
 It is an organization of space that reflects the way it was made; its meaning is only that the result was what had to result from the conditions, so tells viewers of the story of creation and fossilization.
 It is very distinctly abstract, open to adjustment at finer layers of architectural form.